biscuit-auth/website/docs/src/Specifications.md

 An _integer_ is a signed 64 bits integer.
-It supports the following operations: lower than, greater than, lower than or equal, greater than or equal, equal, not equal, set inclusion, addition, subtraction, mutiplication, division, bitwise and, bitwise or, bitwise xor.
+It supports the following operations: lower than, greater than, lower than or equal, greater than or equal, equal, not equal, set inclusion, addition, subtraction, multiplication, division, bitwise and, bitwise or, bitwise xor.

 A _string_ is a suite of UTF-8 characters.
 It supports the following